rsethur/AzureML/TrainAndDeployViaCode.md

     This uses the diabetes dataset used by the next section (Deploy).

-#### Step 3: Deploy and score the model (Iris Dataset)
+#### Step 4: Deploy and score the model (Iris Dataset)
-1. Similar to above, in the `Jupyter` landing page, go to the tab `Azure ML Samples`
-    * `How to use Azure ML`  -> `Deployment` -> click `Clone` on `model-register-and-deploy`
+1. In `Jupyter`, open the notebook `model-register-and-deploy.ipynb`, in the folder `MachineLearningNotebooks/howto-use-azureml/deployment/deploy-to-cloud/`
 2. Run the notebook cell by cell
 <br>__Note__: Before running the last cell that deletes the deployed service, goto the new [ML workspace](ml.azure.com) and checkout `Endpoints` in the left nav
 3. Take time to understand the code in the notebook and `score.py`

 #### Optional Excercises
-1. __Leverage AutoML__ via Azure ML Python SDK : Clone and execute any automl notebook excercise from the `Azure ML Samples` in jupyter landing page
+1. __Leverage AutoML__ via Azure ML Python SDK :Execute any automl notebook excercise from `MachineLearningNotebooks/how-to-use-azureml/automated-machine-learning`
 2. __Leverage Databricks__ via Azure ML Python SDK : This is bit more involved as you need to execute this from Databricks workspace.
-Instructions [here](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/azure-databricks).
+Details are here: `MachineLearningNotebooks/how-to-use-azureml/automated-machine-learning/azure-databricks/README.md`

 #### Clean up:
 Wait for the discussion to be over in the workshop before cleaning up.